Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Specification for CWI Data Protocol

-A great feature of any dataset, CWI included, is multiple genres in the source texts.
 Allowing for multiple genres gives more diversity in the type of text studied and allows systems that are trained on it to generalise better to unseen texts.
 This prevents overfitting to one text-type, leading to results being more reliable and hence more interpretable, and ultimately leads to the creation of useful models that can be applied across genres.
 CWI resources should name the source genres that their texts are taken from and comply with licences placed on those genres.
 Whilst informal, or amateur text is in abundance (e.g., Twitter or Wikipedia), formal texts should also be considered for CWI such as professionally written news, scientific articles, parliament proceedings, legal texts or any other such texts that are written for a professional audience.
 These texts provide well structured language, which is typically targeted at a specific audience and is of a difficult quality for those outside that audience.
 These texts contain a higher density of complex words and as such are useful examples of the types of text that might need interventions to improve their readability for a lay reader.

 As discussed previously, MWEs are an important element in complexity as previous studies have shown that MWEs are generally considered more complex by a user than individual words \cite{syspaper7}.
 Any new CWI dataset should consider incorporating MWEs as they will certainly be useful for future CWI research.
 When we consider that MWEs can range from simple collocations (White House), to verbal phrases (pick up) and may span 2 or more words, across parts of speech --- including phrasal MWEs (it's raining cats and dogs) --- it is clear that the number of potential MWEs to consider is much wider than the number of single tokens.
 How do we select appropriate MWEs to cover?
 There is no particular advantage to CWI in selecting one category of MWE over another, but we suggest that any dataset covering MWEs explicitly names the types of MWE that it has covered.
 By incorporating MWEs, a dataset may be used to investigate both the nature of complexity in those MWEs and in the constituent tokens.
 Strategies for identifying MWEs, as well as the different types of MWEs are beyond the scope of this work and we would direct the reader to the MWE literature \cite{sag02,schneider-etal-2014-comprehensive} for a more comprehensive treatment of this problem.